webpack/webpack.js.org/content/concepts/loaders.md

   - gangachris
   - TheLarkInn
   - simon04
+  - jhnns
 ---

-Loaders are transformations that are applied on a resource file of your application.
-They are functions (running in Node.js) that take the source of a resource file as the parameter and return the new source.
+Loaders are transformations that are applied on the source code of a module.
+They allow you to preprocess files as you `require()` or “load” them.
+Thus, loaders are kind of like “tasks” in other build tools, and provide a powerful way to handle front-end build steps.
+Loaders can transform files from a different language (like TypeScript) to JavaScript, or inline images as data URLs.
+Loaders even allow you to do things like `require()` CSS files right in your JavaScript!

 ## Example